Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPortAudio-OpenSlave.md

 useful for capturing PsychPortAudio's audio output for documentation or debug
 purposes.

+The slave-only mode flag 256 (kPortAudioAMModulatorNeutralIsZero) when combined
+with the flag 32, will ask for creation of an AM modulator which outputs a zero
+value - and thereby creates silence on the modulated channels - when the
+modulator is stopped.
+Without this flag, a stopped modulator acts as if no
+modulator is present, ie. sound is output without AM modulation, instead of
+silence.
+This only works for AM modulators attached to slave output devices, not
+for AM modulators attached to a physical master device.

 All slave devices share the same settings for latencymode, timing, sampling
 frequency and other low-level tunable parameters, because they operate on the
 same underlying audio hardware.